RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 The download contains a file called `redis_ca.pem`, which includes the following certificates:

-- Self-signed Redis Cloud Fixed plan Root CA (deprecated but still in use)
+- Self-signed Redis Cloud Essentials plan Root CA (deprecated but still in use)

-- Self-signed Redis Cloud Flexible plan Root CA and intermediate CA (deprecated but still in use)
+- Self-signed Redis Cloud Pro plan Root CA and intermediate CA (deprecated but still in use)

 - Publicly trusted GlobalSign Root CA